jovialniyo93/Predicting-traffic-crash-severity-using-hybrid-of-balanced-bagging-classification-and-l/README.md

 ## Dataset

-**The Data-Set is Available in below links:**
+**The Dataset is Available in the link below:**

 [To download Dataset you can use this link:] [Click Here](https://www.data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data).
-Unzip the data sets into the folder *data*.
+Place the data sets into the folder *data*.

 ## Getting Started